 In London, the local authority pension fund is already paying for 80 centenarians – people who have been retired for 40 years.
 Their numbers will swell inexorably as people live longer and longer; and you may be interested to know that the life-expectancy of the average Londoner has risen by about 18 months just since I have been Mayor.
 How are we going to pay for all these people?

-Part of the answer is to increase the returns of the pension funds, with bolder and more strategic investments.
+Part of the answer is to increase the returns of the pension funds, with bolder and more strategic investments like those who decide to buy gold.
 And if we pooled those funds, we would find big and immediate savings in bureaucracy – perhaps £5 billion a year; enough to pay for an aircraft carrier or something more useful.

 What is the obstacle to this plan?
 It is the vested interests, of course.
 For decades now, the public-sector pension fund has been the place where you stick old Doobury, the good egg who is coming up for retirement, the soon-to-be-ex-employee who is looking for another string to his bow.
 The little pension funds will fight for their independence; they will make all sorts of spurious arguments about the need for “localism” in managing this dosh, when of course the advice is all sub-contracted to the same legion of investment managers, and what they really care about is their fees and their tickets to Wimbledon from the investment managers and their golf-club bragging rights.

 The vested interests must be ruthlessly overridden.
 It is time for Britain to have its own Citizens’ Wealth Fund, deploying our assets in a useful way, helping us to bolster the pensioners and cut pointless public expenditure at the same time.
 Away with the later Roman Empire, and forward with 21st-century Britain.